sirrice/sirrice.github.io/_includes/applying.md

 <span class="applyheading">
-  We are recruiting interns, PhD candidates, and others for 2018!
-See Below.
-I am unlikely to respond to emails.
+  If you are interested in joining, see below.
+I am unlikely to respond to directy emails.
 </span>